EvaMaeRey/ind2cat/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-## Direct use of indicator variables in data products makes product more difficult or impossible to interpret.

 Given how verbose recoding can be, analyst may choose to forego a recoding the variable, especially in exploratory analysis.

-When indicator variables are not translated to a categorical analogue in creating data products like tables and visuals, information is often awkwardly displayed and is sometimes lost.
-When creating tables, using an indicator variable directly can be awkward or insufficient for interpretation.
+However, when indicator variables are used directly in data summary products like tables and visuals, information is often awkwardly displayed and is sometimes lost.

-Below, the column header from variable name and 0-1 categories preserves information but is awkward:
+Below, the column header comes from the indicator variable name allowing savvy readers to interpret the output, but interpretation is awkward:

 ``` r
 tidytitanic::passengers %>%